ABOUT THE PROGRAM

 For more information on the program and to see how the current apprentice class lives and works, check out the Apprentice blog for more info on past apprentice classes and our current blog for a spotlight on current apprentices.

-The Artistic Apprentice works with the Associate Artistic Director/Casting Director and visiting directors to help cast each Mainstage production.
+The Artistic & Casting Apprentice works with the Associate Artistic Director/Casting Director and visiting directors to help cast each Mainstage production as well as with the AAD/CD and Senior Associate Artistic Director/Director of National Players to cast the National Players Tour three-show repertory season.
 The individual schedules and attends all local auditions and also works with the artistic team to prepare for out-of-town auditions.
 The apprentice maintains casting files while assisting the Company Manager with actor contracts and guest artist logistics.

-The apprentice also has the opportunity to work with the artistic team on various other responsibilities, including season planning and assistant directing.
+The apprentice also has the opportunity to work with the artistic team on various other responsibilities, including season planning.
 By the end of the season, the apprentice will be familiar with the Actors’ Equity Association rulebook as well as day-to-day and season-to-season theater operations.

 Carpentry Apprentices work as members of the scene shop staff to construct and install scenic elements for all productions.
 They also serve as run crew for several productions.